Beneficial-AI-Foundation/vericoding-benchmark/hf/artifacts/README.md

 ## Usage:

-Edit the escape characters out of the triple backticks in the prompt (which are there so they don't mess up the markdown in this card) and put this in `scrpt.py` and then run `uv run scrpt.py` (must preserve frontmatter comment / pyproject.toml fragment)
+Edit the escape characters out of the triple backticks in the prompt (which are there so they don't mess up the markdown in this card) and put this in `scrpt.py` and then run `uv run scrpt.py` (must preserve frontmatter comment / pyproject.toml fragment).
+Requires anthropic API key.

 ``` python
 # /// script